 Every state that has net-metering policies in place counts solar among the eligible technologies.
 If you’re thinking about going solar and you live in a state with net metering policies in place, it’s more likely you should be covered.
 But it's not guaranteed.
 If you like the idea of solar energy, but you’re unsure if circumstances are right in your area, here are a few details to find out more about.

 - Find out if your state has policies in place requiring utility companies to offer net metering and find out if your utility company is included in the state requirement.
 Most states with net-metering laws only require for-profit, investor-owned utilities to offer it.
 Colorado, on the other hand, requires all utility companies to offer net metering.

 - If your utility company offers net metering, find out if they offer it voluntarily or because of state law.
-It’s not unheard-of for a utility company offer net metering without a state-enforced mandate.
+It’s not unheard-of for a utility company to offer net metering without a state-enforced mandate.
 Just keep in mind, what they offer freely, they can change freely whenever and however they like.

 - If net metering is available to you, find out the rate your utility company pays you for the power your solar array would feed back into the grid.
 In many cases, utility companies pay customers the same retail price that customers pay the utility company for electricity.
 In other cases, utility companies are allowed to pay customers less than the retail price for electricity.
 Utah, for example, currently pays net-metering customers 92 percent of retail price.

 - Find out if your state has a net-metering cap.
 If it does, find out how close the state is to meeting it.
 Installing solar panels after the state net-metering cap has been reached means you won't be eligible for net metering without further legislation to increase the cap.